seleniumticketscdn/Saavan-Privacy-Policy-And-Terms/README.md

-**Privacy Policy for Runic Discord Bot**
+**Privacy Policy for Saavan Discord Bot**

 Last updated: [2 August ,2023]

-Runic ("us", "we", or "our") operates the Runic Discord bot ("Runic Bot") for Discord servers.
+Runic ("us", "we", or "our") operates the Runic Discord bot ("Saavan Bot") for Discord servers.
 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use Runic Bot and the choices you have associated with that data.

 **1. Information Collection and Use**

-Runic Bot does not collect or store any personally identifiable information from Discord users.
+Saavan Bot does not collect or store any personally identifiable information from Discord users.
 The bot operates solely within the Discord platform and does not access or retain any personal data such as names, emails, or IP addresses.

 **2. Server Data**